 Updated to add:

 Razia says I had been vociferous advocate of homeopathy (“Mother says homeopathy is best“).
-She also says while they all lathered their faces with various creams and lotions I refused to do so (“Mother says such artificial things are bad for your skin“).
-To tell you the truth, I am amazed, I cannot believe I said such things!
+She also says while all of them lathered their faces with various creams and lotions I refused to do so (“Mother says such artificial things are bad for your skin“).
+To tell you the truth, I am amazed, I cannot believe I ever said such things.
 And to think that my mother always thought of me as a disobedient, wilful child who never listened to her! 😆